ds5110/git-intro/github-classroom.md

 # github classroom

-Directions for creating a github-classroom assignment (if you're an instructor).
+Directions for instructors creating a github-classroom assignment.

+## Classroom setup

+* TAs must have admin privileges in the organization associated with a classroom.
+* Students can be added all at once via the email associated with their github account.

 ## Step 1: Create a template repo